-As 2019 draws to a close, I wanted to take a few moments during this busy season to send a brief update to all of our members, both to recap some of the past year’s highlights at the Merchants and Drovers and to share some of what’s on the horizon for 2020.
+As 2021 draws to a close, I wanted to take a few moments during this busy season to send a brief update to all of our members, both to recap some of the past year’s highlights at the Merchants and Drovers, and to share some of what we have planned for 2022 and beyond.

 Richard A. Zdan

 President, Board of Trustees